hawc2/collections-as-data-notebooks/README.md

 One long-term goal is to convert as many of these as possible to Google Colab notebooks for improving reproducibility.

-*NOTE*: For now, to make additions/revisions to this list, please email me with an explanation and the link to the library notebooks.
+*NOTE*: For now, to make additions/revisions to this list, please email me with an explanation and the link to the Jupyter notebooks.

 # Table of Contents